hashlock-te/thousandeyes-amazon-connect/README.md

 # ThousandEyes Amazon Connect Widget

-This reference project illustrates how to integrate ThousandEyes metrics directly into an Amazon Connect streams endpoint, like the softphone.
-It includes the following folders:
+This reference project illustrates how to integrate ThousandEyes metrics directly into an Amazon Connect streams endpoint, like the CCP softphone.
+Integrating ThousandEyes metrics allows you display the health of each of your end-user's connection to Amazon Connect based on ThousandEyes monitoring.

+This reference project includes the following folders:

 * **client** - example client side code that shows how to display a ThousandEyes health metrics widget alongside Amazon Connect Streams soft phone.
 Includes sample HTML and CSS code that can be modified by the end user to fit their Amazon Connect client side deployment.

 * **service** - an AWS CloudFormation template that will deploy an API gateway service to allow the querying ThousandEyes API from the client frontend.
 This project includes a CloudFormationTemplate and Labmda-API Gateway service.

+Follow the steps below to monitor Amazon Connect with ThousandEyes Endpoint Agent and deploy the sample ThousandEyes widget to view end-user heath.
 # Setting Up ThousandEyes
 The following steps assume you have a ThousandEyes account.
 If you do not, you can sign-up for a 14-day free trial at https://www.thousandeyes.com/signup/.

-## Deploy and Configure ThousandEyes Endpoint Agent
+## Deploy and Configure ThousandEyes Endpoint Agents
 First you'll want to setup your ThousandEyes monitoring by deploying ThosuandEyes Endpoint Agents.
 ThousandEyes Endpoint Agents monitor network and app performance across the internet as well as collect device health.
 With Endpoint Agents installed on your Amazon Connect users' devices, you'll be able to quickly identify any network or device issues that may be impacting a user's experience of Amazon Connect.

-### Deploy ThousandEyes Endpoint Agents
 Follow the steps in this [Endpoint deployment guide](https://docs.thousandeyes.com/product-documentation/global-vantage-points/endpoint-agents/quick-guide-on-endpoint-agent#configuring-and-deploying-the-endpoint-agent) to install the ThousandEyes Endpoint agent on any Windows or MacOS based user device.

-1) For each deployed agent, note the Agent Name.
+**Note** - for each deployed agent, note the Agent Name.
 You will use this when setting up the client widget below.
 The agent name is typically the device host name.
 For example: `hans-mac-us`

-### Configure ThousandEyes to Monitor Amazon Connect Service
+## Configure ThousandEyes to Monitor Amazon Connect
 Once you've deployed at least one ThousandEyes Endpoint Agent you'll want to configure ThousandEyes to monitor Amazon Connect from those agents.

-To do this:
+### Create a Scheduled Test
+First you'll need to create a "Scheduled Test".

 1) Log in to your ThousandEyes account at https://app.thousandeyes.com
 2) Select Endpoint Agent --> [Test Settings](https://app.thousandeyes.com/endpoint/test-settings/)
 3) Select "Add New Test" and create a new "Web - HTTP Server" test